NFL DFS picks, lineup advice from proven optimizer model

-NFL DFS: Optimizer reveals Week 5, 2025 daily fantasy football picks, strategy, lineups on DraftKings, FanDuel
+NFL DFS: Optimizer reveals Week 5, 2025 daily fantasy football picks, strategy, advice on DraftKings, FanDuel

 SportsLine's NFL DFS optimizer has revealed its top value picks for Sunday daily fantasy football in Week 5

 Coming up with a winning NFL DFS strategy can go in many different directions, but a popular one is targeting games with the highest project point totals when searching for NFL DFS picks and building NFL DFS stacks.
 The highest over/under in the NFL odds for Sunday is 49.5 in the Lions vs. Bengals matchup.
 Other potential high-scoring matchups on Sunday include Raiders vs. Colts, Cowboys vs. Jets, and Patriots vs. Bills.
-Thus, you can expect stars like Jahmyr Gibbs, Jonathan Taylor, George Pickens, Josh Allen, and James Cook to be core players in many NFL DFS lineups.
+Thus, you can expect stars like Amon-Ra St. Brown, Ashton Jeanty, Dak Prescott and Garrett Wilson to be core players in many NFL DFS lineups.

 Players of that caliber, however, will set back your NFL DFS salary cap, forcing you to search for more potential NFL DFS sleepers and NFL DFS values.
 Should players like Jaxson Dart or Jake Browning find their way into your quarterback slot for Sunday's main slate?
 Will underperforming players like Ja'Marr Chase and C.J.
 Stroud finally live up to their price tags on NFL DFS sites?
 Before making any NFL DFS picks for Sunday or locking in NFL DFS lineups on sites like DraftKings and FanDuel, be sure to check out SportsLine's advanced NFL DFS lineup optimizer.